 1. Decide on an Invoicing App or Software

-With so many options to choose from (see 20 Invoicing Tools for Web Designers), you should be able to find an app or software that includes all of the features that you need, and ideally, not a lot of those that you don’t need.
+With so many options to choose from, you should be able to find an app or software that includes all of the features that you need, and ideally, not a lot of those that you don’t need.
 Online apps are available in a wide range of prices, some are even free.
 Prices will usually rise as more features are included, and most invoicing apps will have a few different plans according to the number of invoices and clients that you need to manage.

 If you’d like to avoid monthly or yearly fees of online apps, you can purchase invoicing software for a one-time fee and manage an unlimited number of invoices and clients.

 2. Set Your Policies

 In an ideal world, all of your invoices would be paid on time.
 However, most designers have to deal with late payments, or even no payments, every now and then.
 You should be prepared and set some policies for how you will handle your invoicing and payments.

 - How much will you charge up front?